Tanjy55/tp/docs/README.md

 # Quotely

-Quotely is a desktop app for generating invoices in text form.
+Quotely is a desktop app for generating quotes in text form.
 - It is optimised for use via a Command Line Interface (CLI).
 - This provides easy and intuitive functions for users even while working offline if required.
 - For users who have just started off a small business, side hustle or transact through platforms which do not allow attachments